mkarmstrong/pediatric_hypertension/README.md

 **Important note:**
 Because pediatric hypertension is based on normative values of blood pressure by age, sex, and height, we need to call to a dataframe which provides these normative values.
 These data can be found in published work by Flynn et al. [1].
 I have extracted and reorganized the relevant data into a form usable by the functions presented here.
 You can get these data (BPTABLES.csv) from this github page.
-Currently, the my functions presented here load the normative values data directly from this Github page, but this makes the functions run slow.
+Currently, my functions presented here load the normative values data directly from this Github page, but this makes the functions run slow.
 It is recomended that you save the BPTABLES.csv file locally and change the file path within the function.
 <br/><br/>

 **FUNCTION 1**